Johnle3/DS5110_Fall_2024/Team 2/README.md

 #### Conclusions:

 CPU time and Execution time per batch increases with hieger world size.
 Total lambda cost increases with world size.
 Steop function cost remains constant as state transitions is constant.
+Increasing world size slightly raises costs, but the additional expense is only justifiable if faster processing or higher throughput is critical for the business.
+Resource utilization, like memory, remains constant, so scaling should be paired with parallel processing to fully leverage additional capacity and ensure efficiency.